 Under Murphy’s leadership, the CTRC already has produced innovative collaborations with its consortium partners, which include:

 In just the past year, these collaborations have attracted UB pilot study grants under a multi-institution strategic plan spearheaded by the Buffalo Translational Consortium that aims to grow clinical and translational research in the region.

-The pilot studies program is funded by the dean’s offices of UB’s five health sciences schools, the UB Office of the Vice President for Research, the UB Office of the Vice President for Health Sciences and Roswell Park Cancer Institute.
+The pilot studies program is funded by the dean’s offices of UB’s five health sciences schools, the UB Office of the Vice President for Research, the UB Office of the Vice President for Health Sciences and Roswell Park Comprehensive Cancer Center.